vlang/v/vlib/net/conv/README.md

 little endian.

-To avoid mismatches due to that, the network byte order is used by convention to send network data in a manner, that will be received coherently, regardless of the endianness of the sender system and the receiver system.
+To avoid mismatches due to that, the network byte order is used by convention to send network data in a manner that will be received coherently, regardless of the endianness of the sender system and the receiver system.